Suyog-Sandip-Patil/customer-support-chatbot/README.md

 🧾 CSV (.csv)

-⚙️ Configuration
+**⚙️ Configuration**

-Customize by setting environment variables:
+You can configure the app using environment variables:

 🔑 SECRET_KEY: Flask secret key for session security